katiekroik/Informed/README.md

 - Create a user object with the FB email - if one doesn't exist already
 - Finally, after logging in successfully the app will switch back to main view controller (`TabViewController`).
 - Logout action button on `SecondViewController` takes user back to `FBViewController` where the logout button is now present.

+##### How We Obtained the News Articles
+- We found this awesome Pod called [Alamofire](https://github.com/Alamofire/Alamofire), which makes HTTP requests super simple.
+- After spending some time getting down their functional conventions, in addition to building some test projects, we fit it into `FirstViewController.swift`.
+- One awesome trait Alamofire has is that it can return results in XML, JSON, or raw text form, which makes it really easy to parse if you have a familiarity with one.
+- For now, all requests are made to The Guardian and NPR's APIs, and returned in JSON format.
+In the future, we would like to extend this to other news outlets as well.
+- Each API request is made within it's own function in `FirstViewController.swift`

+##### Storing the Data
+- While we originally considered hosting a database, most thing we encountered either costed too much, or had a ton of steps to obtain, or were just plain hard to integrate with a Swift app.
+- We elected to use [Realm](https://realm.io/), a mobile database which is stored locally on your iOS device.
+- Obviously in future implementations, we'll rely on something more stable and globally accessible, but for the scope of our project, Realm got the job done fast, and is a really cool growing technology that we got to experiment with.
+- Realm interactions take place throughout the app, most notably in `AppDelegate.swift` and `FirstViewController.swift`
+        - In `AppDelegate.swift`, it's used to populate the database if no records currently exist.
+By default, we used fake names from the TV show [Parks and Rec.](http://www.nbc.com/parks-and-recreation) as competitors for our current user.
+        - In `FirstViewController.swift`, Realm is used to fetch and display new articles, by searching the `Article` table of our database for records which match the `Genre` type in question.